Arminsbss/Data-structure/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.

----

-Feel free to adjust any part of this README file to better suit your preferences or provide additional information about your project!